 - Google Analytics – Last but not the least, you can always use Google Analytics for decision making.
 By using the user tracking feature of Google Analytics, you can check which pages are working fine and which are not.

 Ankesh Kumar is a professional having more than 5 years of experience in digital marketing.
-As a Project Manager at GMR Web Team, he is responsible for managing projects from strategy development to implementation.
+As an Account Manager at DigiNekt and Project Manager at GMR Web Team, he is responsible for managing projects from strategy development to implementation.
 He is handling a digital marketing team and helping them achieve the set goals defined by clients.